ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 for successful typing.

-An or pattern consisting of more than two parts works the same: the individual required constraints are merged together, the provided constraints are dropped and we require the remaining type signature to be identical modulo alpha conversion.
+An Or pattern consisting of more than two parts works the same: the individual required constraints are merged together, the provided constraints are dropped and we require the remaining type signature to be identical modulo alpha conversion.

-Dynamic semantics of or pattern matching
+Dynamic semantics of Or pattern matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Informal semantics in the style of `Haskell 2010 chapter 3.17.2: Informal